hacktoon/mel/docs/literals.md

-# Objects
+# Literals

 [Home](../README.md)

 ---

-Objects are any kind of self-contained value, like structs, names and literals.
+Literals are any kind of self-contained value, like strings and numbers.

 ## Booleans

-Booleans are reserved names and are written in lowercase:
+Booleans are reserved names and are written in capital or lowercase.
+All forms below are valid:

 ```
 true
 false
-(active true)
+True
-(active false)
+False
 ```